 If you’re trying to make yourself stand out in your industry, focus on recommendations from people who have used your services, worked by your side, or supervised your work in the past.
 This list includes:

 Senior-level recommenders can be particularly impressive to recruiters and hiring managers viewing your profile.
 When someone in a senior position takes the time to recommend you, it’s a strong sign that you were highly valued (and less likely it’s just your buddy in the next cubicle doing you a favor).

 The Etiquette of Recommendation Requests

 There is a sense of quid pro quo that goes along with recommendation requests on LinkedIn.
-If someone does offer a recommendation or agree to write one on the specific subject you’ve requested, it’s worth the good will to offer a small token of appreciation.
+If someone does offer a recommendation or agrees to write one on the specific subject you’ve requested, it’s worth the goodwill to offer a small token of appreciation.

 - A “Thank You” at the very least is in order.

 - A gift card to Starbucks or something along those lines is a thoughtful gesture you can make as well.

 - Finally, consider giving the gift of your time and attention by crafting a beautiful recommendation for each person who recommends you.
 If you really want to score points, send a draft to the person in question before making it public.